NixOS/nix.dev/source/concepts/flakes.md

 ## What are flakes?

+Flakes offer an entrypoint file `flake.nix` aimed at sharing Nix code.
+They make it easy to build programs with the same version.

 `flake.nix` is a file that declares inputs and outputs with a [standard structure].

 > Note: [Experimental], requires [Nix 2.4].